HaimengBai/431slides/class_27/taskafter26.md

-Regression models for multi-categorical outcomes | Yes Data Management: Wrangling Data using the Main Verbs of the Tidyverse | Yes Communicating the Results of Statistical Models Well | Yes Live R Demos | Yes
-Critiquing the Code of Other People | Yes
+Regression models for multi-categorical outcomes | Yes Data Management: Wrangling Data using the Main Verbs of the Tidyverse | Yes Communicating the Results of Statistical Models Well | Yes Multi-factor ANOVA, designing experiments | Yes Kaplan-Meier estimator, Cox proportional hazards models | Yes Reading and Critiquing the Code of Other People | I really hope so.
-Multi-factor ANOVA, designing experiments | Yes Kaplan-Meier estimator, Cox proportional hazards models | Yes Building a Web-Based Presentation of Your Work | I really hope so.
+Building a Web-Based Presentation of Your Work | I really hope so.
 Learning a little Shiny | I really hope so.
 P values, Garden of Forking Paths, Registering Your Analyses | I really hope so.